neurodata/MCC/README.md

 ## Table of Figures and Tables

-Click each link for individual instructions on how to generate each figure.
+Click any link for individual instructions on how to generate that specific figure.
-Alternatively, execute `code/run` to generate all figures at once.
+Alternatively, execute the file `code/run` to generate all figures at once.

 #### [Figure 1: _Overview of the statistical framework for multiscale comparative connectomics._](#figure-1)